-Upper body injuries are those sustained above waist level; for example the head, back, arms, neck, shoulder, chest and abdomen.
+Upper injuries are categorised as those sustained above waist level; for example the head, back, arms, neck, shoulder, chest and abdomen.

-The upper body comprises many joints, bones and muscle groups and contains many vulnerable vital organs.
-With so many parts, upper body injuries may vary in severity, but even at relatively low levels of trauma quality of life may be adversely affected.
+The upper comprises many joints, bones and muscle groups and contains many vulnerable vital organs.
+With so many parts, upper injuries vary in severity, but even at relatively low levels of trauma quality of life may be adversely affected.

-What are the main types of upper body injury?
+What are the main types of upper injury?

 Head, Eye and Brain

 A slip, trip or fall, possibly caused by an uneven pavement, may cause a person to bang his head, as may falling from a height or being struck by a vehicle.
 Trauma to the head may cause only mild concussion, but can be very serious if the skull is fractured causing brain injury.
 Head, eye and brain injuries are often dangerous and complicated and may have serious long-term effects for patient and family.

 The most common injury to the neck is whiplash.
 A frequent result of vehicle collisions it may also be a consequence of slipping and falling backwards - perhaps on a wet floor.
 More critical injuries to the neck, such as fractures to the vertebrae, may occur from more serious falls, including falls from heights in the workplace.

 At best, neck injuries can be debilitating but at worst can be life-changing, requiring long-term care.

 A common cause of upper limb injury is a simple trip or slip.
 Sprained or broken wrists and shoulder dislocations are often caused by a person putting out a hand to stop his fall.